teamsnelgrove/blog/pages/about.markdown

 I currently live in Alexandria Va with my beautiful wife.

-I have a cat and a dog
+I have a cat named Lily and a dog named Argon.